lakshaydulani/typescript-summary/README.md

    alert("You are " + gender);
     }
 }
 // the parameter gender could have been set as any.
-But that leaves scope for error
+But that leaves scope for error, as in you wont be able to get the strict type checking of TS

 ```

 ----------